EricWilbanks/faseAlign/docs/preparation.rst

 How to Add Missing Words
 ------------------------

-You'll often run into words in your transcription that are not included in the dictionary; these may include place names, speech errors, novel words, etc. As decribed in :ref:`missing-alert`
+You'll often run into words in your transcription that are not included in the dictionary; these may include place names, speech errors, novel words, etc. as decribed in :ref:`missing-alert`.

 Add each of the missing words to a txt file with their corresponding phones, as shown below: